-Turn on the hazard warning flashers and either contact a roadside emergency service to change the tire or see "CHANGING A FLAT TIRE (for models with spare tire)" in the "6.
-In case of emergency" section of this Owner's Manual.
+6. Turn on the hazard warning flashers and either contact a roadside emergency service to change the tire or see "Changing a flat tire (for models with spare tire)" (P.6-3) of this Owner's Manual.

 DRINKING ALCOHOL/DRUGS AND DRIVING